der-scheme/dmptool-docker/doc.md

   * **ssl.conf** – TLS configuration for Nginx.
 Uncomment and modify available directives as needed.

+#### etc/shibboleth
+  * **conf/etc/shibboleth/attribute-map.xml** – nothing to be done, unless you
+    need to define custom attributes.
+  * **conf/etc/shibboleth/attribute-policy.xml** – nothing to be done, unless
+    you need to define custom attributes.
+  * **conf/etc/shibboleth/shibboleth2.xml** – the main Shibboleth configuration
+    file.

 #### etc/ssl
 Put your SSL certificates here.